aws-samples/aws-get-started-workshop/content/05-extend/02-federated-access-to-aws/01-federated-access-options.md

 * Use your existing identity source and enterprise access control capabilities so that you can take advantage of your standard processes for defining, requesting, granting, and revoking access across all applications including your AWS environment.
 * Avoid management of human user and group information within your AWS environment.
 * Multi-factor authentication (MFA) for all human access to your AWS environment.
-* Ease of mapping enteprise access control roles and entitlements to combinations of AWS accounts and IAM roles in those accounts.
+* Ease of mapping enterprise access control roles and entitlements to combinations of AWS accounts and IAM roles in those accounts.
 * Ease of updating and distributing access permissions throughout your AWS environment.

 **Operational requirements**